grip-on-software/monetdb-import/Database_structure.md

     fields duplicate those of *developer*, but the values are encrypted differently and some of the fields of the latter table may be removed.
-    -   **project_id** - INT - reference to project.id: Project that the
+    -   **project_id** - INT - reference to project.project_id: Project
-        JIRA developer worked on.
+        that the JIRA developer worked on.
     -   **developer_id** - INT - reference to developer.id: Global
         version of the developer.
     -   **name** - VARCHAR(JIRA developer): Abbreviation of the JIRA